topofocus/cookie/README.md

 6. You can customize image assets in `images` directory.
 7. You will have to hook the 'Work with Us' form present on main page with a real backend.
 8. [Font Awesome](https://fontawesome.com/) is also integrated, to add any icon in your HTML files, you can refer to the website
-9. Sign up for free on [Soopr](https://www.soopr.co) and add your `publish_token` in `data/side-metadata.yml` file - with this, each page gets short URL, like button and auto generated share image for social media.

 <img src="https://raw.githubusercontent.com/abhinavs/cookie/master/assets/img/twitter_card.png" />